Asian Poker Tour: 2016

-Changes in the winnings distribution of the APT Player of the Year (APT POY) has also been made.
-The second and third place awards have been eliminated and $2,000 worth of APT prizes were awarded to each APT POY leader from the Philippines, Japan, Korea, China, and one for the top nationality outside of those countries mentioned.
+Changes in the winnings distribution of the APT Player of the Year (APT POY') has also been made.
+The second and third place awards have been eliminated and $2,000 worth of APT prizes were awarded to each APT POY leader from the Philippines, Japan, South Korea, China, and one for the top nationality outside of those countries mentioned.
 The overall APT POY 2016 still received $10,000 worth of APT prizes.
 A total of $20,000 worth of APT prizes has been awarded for the APT POY 2016 race.